hadley/adv-r/Data-structures.md

 While factors look (and often behave) like character vectors, they are actually integers under the hood, and you need to be careful when treating them like strings.
 Some string methods (like `gsub()` and `grepl()`) will coerce factors to strings, while others (like `nchar()`) will throw an error, and still others will treat use the underlying integer ids (like `[`).
 For this reason, it's usually best to explicit convert factors to strings when modifying their levels.

-Factors are useful when you know the possible set of values of a variable, even if you don't see them in the dataset.
+Factors are useful when you know the possible values a variable may take, even if you don't see them in the dataset.
 Using a factor instead of a character vector makes it obvious when some groups contain no observations:

 ```R
 sex_char <- c("m", "m", "m")